Vector illustration in Figma

 this tweet.

-Now, I normally don't get more feedback on my social media posts than the occational "sure man", or "great", or perhaps even one or two likes.
+I usually don't get more feedback on my social media posts than the occasional "sure man," "great," or perhaps even one or two likes.

-But this post got viewed more than 66 000 times.
+But this post was viewed more than 66,000 times.
 Like, what?!
-I also got a number of DM:s asking me if "I really did this in Figma" and "could you please make a tutorial on how to lorem ipsum".
+I also received several DMs asking me if "I really did this in Figma" and if "Could you please make a tutorial on how to lorem ipsum".

-All good for the egosystem® I guess, but I then thought – perhaps I should try to personally dive a bit deeper in creating vector artwork in this piece of software that really is aimed for web designers.
+It's all good for the egosystem®, I guess, but I then thought—perhaps I should personally dive a bit deeper into creating vector artwork in this piece of software that is really aimed at web designers.

 So, off for a vector journey.

 But, what to draw?
-It need to be something that allows for some level of mimicking a real world object.
+It needs to be something that allows for some level of mimicking a real-world object.
 A cat?
 No. A car?
 No, I don't like cats nor cars.

-After a some evening sessions with the vector tool in Figma, I was finished with my own rendition of the Reason module.
-It's all vectors, apart from the wood texture for which I used a tiled bitmap (it felt ok to cheat a little).
-The design itself is a bit sloppy here and there, but as a practice piece it worked great.
+After a few evening sessions with Figma, I was finished with my own rendition of the Reason module.
+It's all vectors, apart from the wood texture for which I used a tiled bitmap image (it felt ok to cheat a little).
+The design itself is a bit sloppy here and there, but as a practice piece, it worked great.

-If you're interested to get a copy of the illustration above, please feel free to download it from the Figma Community.
+If you're interested in getting a copy of the illustration above, please feel free to download it from the Figma Community.

-And, just to be clear – I take no credit at all in the original design of this piece of software.
-All rights of the name, design, functionality etc is owned by Reason Studios.
-All I did was to redraw a bitmapped screenshot I took from my own copy of Reason.
+And, just to be clear, I take no credit at all for the original design of this piece of software.
+Reason Studios owns all rights to the name, design, functionality, etc. All I did was redraw a bitmapped screenshot I took from my own copy of Reason.

 On to the next project!